Union Pacific Railroad

 What Was Bunker M Fuel?

-Using Bunker C in the GP9s and SD24s
+Using Heavy Fuel in the GP9s and SD24s

-In an move to reduce operating costs, many of UP’s 300 class GP9s were equipped to burn low grade heavy fuel, also known as Bunker C, or black oil.
-This heavy fuel was similar to the fuel that UP was using in its Gas Turbine locomotives.
+In an move to reduce operating costs, many of UP's 300 class GP9s were equipped to burn low grade heavy residual fuel.
+This fuel was similar to the fuel that UP was using in its Gas Turbine locomotives.
 Those GP9 units that were modified to burn heavy fuel received a large 2,400 gallon fuel tank which contained the electrical heating coils needed to heat the fuel and keep it flowing.

 The larger fuel tank forced the air cooling coils from the normal GP9 location under the walkway, out to the right side of the modified locomotive.
 The large fuel return line was located on the left side of the new fuel tank.
 Later modifications to the 300 class included the same 2400-gallon fuel tank as a simple increase in fuel tank size.
 This modification used the same design as the heavy fuel tank, but lacked the heating coils and large return line.
 All of the units originally equipped to burn heavy fuel were later changed to burn diesel fuel, but retained the larger fuel tank.